-Learn about the diagnosis and treatment of psychological disorders and mental distress, while studying in our specialist psychology labs in Cambridge.
+Learn about the assessment, diagnosis and treatment of mental health difficulties.

 Study at an award-winning university